rickosborne/cascades/md/25-4-2-a-better-plan.md

 Remove those first," she said, pointing at the folders in her own case.

 Putting the banded folder back into the cheap case, I did as she instructed, emptying the contents of her case into the galley sink.
-With the cases and the ridiculously small space since the galley, there wasn't much room.
+With the cases and the ridiculously small space in the galley, there wasn't much room.
 The procedure involved quite a bit of jockeying and juggling before I had everything cleaned out of the larger case.

 I picked up the banded folder and paused to ask, "okay?"

 She nodded, not saying anything.

-The banded folders took up an even smaller portion of her oversized case.
+The banded folders took up an even smaller portion of her over-sized case.
-I transferred all of the files, then pointed at the original group of files in the sink.
+I transferred all the files, then pointed at the original group of files in the sink.

 "Those, too?"